Social credit: Aberhart administration

-Douglas sent two social credit technical advisors from the United Kingdom, L. Denis Byrne and George F. Powell, to Alberta.
-But early attempts to pass social credit legislation were ruled ultra vires by the Supreme Court of Canada and/or the Privy Council in London.
+Douglas sent two social credit technical advisors to Alberta from the United Kingdom, L. Denis Byrne and George F. Powell, to Alberta.
+But early attempts to put social credit legislation into law were baffled when they were ruled ultra vires by the Privy Council in London and the Supreme Court.
 Drawing on the monetary theories of Silvio Gesell, William Aberhart issued a currency substitute known as prosperity certificates.
-These scrips intentionally depreciated in value the longer they were held, and Douglas openly criticized the idea:
+This stamped scrip intentionally depreciated in value the longer they were held, and Douglas openly criticized the idea:

 Gesell's theory was that the trouble with the world was that people saved money so that what you had to do was to make them spend it faster.
 Disappearing money is the heaviest form of continuous taxation ever devised.
 The theory behind this idea of Gesell's was that what is required is to stimulate trade – that you have to get people frantically buying goods – a perfectly sound idea so long as the objective of life is merely trading.

-They did provide spending power to many impoverished Albertans in the time they were in circulation.
+The government and most retail stores did not accept the scrip in payment.

-Aberhart did bring in a measure of social credit, with the establishment of a government-owned banking system, the Alberta Treasury Branches, still in operation today and now among the very few government-owned banks in North America that serve the public.
+As well as issuing its own money (the scrip), the Alberta government under Aberhart brought in a measure of social credit, with the establishment of a government-owned banking system, the Alberta Treasury Branches, still in operation today and now among the very few government-owned banks in North America that serve the public.
 (See for comparison the Bank of North Dakota.)
+As well during Aberhart's time as premier, Alberta became the first and only Canadian province to default on its bond payments.
+The province failed to redeem two bond issues totaling $3,200,000.
+(The bonds were eventually honored once the province's economy improved in the 1940s.)

-In 1938, Aberhart's Alberta Social Credit Party had 41,000 paid members, forming a broad coalition ranging from those who believed in Douglas' monetary policies to moderate socialists.
-The latter group helped influence the party to form alliances with the Co-operative Commonwealth Federation and various communist groups in various local and provincial elections.
-However, as it became apparent that the party was failing to deliver on its promises to control prices and distribute social dividends, the party's membership fell rapidly, totaling just 3,500 by 1942.
+In 1938, Aberhart's Alberta Social Credit Party had 41,000 paid members.
+They composed a broad coalition that included those who believed in Douglas' monetary policies, moderate socialists and down-and-outs who wanted a strong man in control.
+Socialists helped influence the party to form alliances with the Co-operative Commonwealth Federation and the Communist Party of Canada in various local and provincial elections.
+However, when Albertans saw the government fail to deliver on its promises to control prices and especially to distribute the promised social dividends, the party's membership fell, and was just 3,500 by 1942.
+Aberhart died in 1943 but had stated his intention was to resume Social Credit reforms at the war's end.